mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Synchronizing Views of the Tree

-The members of the group need to keep their views of the tree in sync and up to date.
+After generating a Commit as described in the prior section, the generator of the Commit must broadcast this update to other members of the group, who will need to apply it to keep their views of the tree in sync and up to date.
 When a client commits a change to the tree (e.g., to add or remove a member), it transmits a handshake message containing a set of public